yushundong/yushundong.github.io/_pages/about.md

 News
 ------
 * Oct.
+2024: One papers accepted by TMLR.
+* Oct.
 2024: One papers accepted by BigData.
 * Oct.
 2024: Two papers accepted by NeurIPS.
 * Sept.
 2024: Received The College of Arts and Sciences Dean’s Faculty Award.
 I appreciate the generous support from the Dean's office.